thatskartik/thatskartik.github.io/posts/HTSI/HTSI.md

 A problem with a similar unknown is called an _auxiliary problem_ in the book.
 Polya discusses techniques to come up with such a problem in the first place.
-He also states that certain classes of problems can hav auxiliary chains that run up to 5 to 6 steps long.
+He also states that certain classes of problems can have auxiliary chains that run up to 5 to 6 steps long.

 Technique to notice an auxiliary problem[^aux1]

-- Have you seen a problem with a similar unknown
+- Have you seen a problem with a similar unknown?
-- Can you make the problem more general[^acc]
+- Can you make the problem more general[^acc]?
 - Consider a variation of the problem that does not have certain conditions
 - Can you restate the problem?
 - Can you find an _analagous_ problem?[^anal]